-- 162. Between the two settlements there are three direct routes and one circuitous road route.
-The 3 direct routes run parallel to each other and are, from North to South: - 1 Beacon Road/Forest Road, the most direct all-weather route, is a former B road downgraded to a C road to (successfully) take it out of the HGV network.
+- 157. It should be noted that Leicestershire County Council is responsible for highway matters.
+Between the two settlements there are three direct routes and one circuitous road route.
+The 3 direct routes run parallel to each other and are, from North to South: - 1 Beacon Road/Forest Road is the most direct all-weather route.
 It provides a through route for Soar valley village residents to Junction 22 of the M1 and very well used.
-The steep hill from the Beacon and the bends in the lower part make for lethal combinations, particularly for Vulnerable Road Users (walkers, horse riders, cyclists and the disabled).
+The steep hill from the Beacon and the bends in the lower part make for potentially hazardous combinations, particularly for Vulnerable Road Users (walkers, horse riders, cyclists and the disabled).
 Nevertheless, many continue to use it for lack of alternatives.